Some links on this page are affiliate links. See full disclosure in the page footer.

 4. Align Big Goals with Sustainable Execution

-Going big requires resources, but sustainable growth depends on managing those resources wisely, invest in areas with the highest impact.
-Product development, marketing, or team building, while keeping a safety net for unexpected challenges.
+Going big requires resources, but sustainable growth depends on managing them wisely.
+Invest in the areas with the highest impact, whether that’s product development, marketing, or team building, while keeping a safety net for unexpected challenges.

 Maintain financial discipline to avoid overextending.